FiereEinar/inventory-system-cli/README.md

 ## Installation

-Here's how you can intall the application to your computer.
+Here's how you can install the application to your computer.

 1. Download the bin.exe file
 2. Put the file inside a folder to contain the files it will generate